From Our Family to Yours

 All it took was a visit to the family farm years ago to ignite our passion for coffee and need to share with the world the meticulous artistry of crafting the perfect cup.
 It was there where we truly discovered what coffee really is—what coffee can be.

-Hoist & Crane Coffee beans originate from our family plantations.
-These fourth generation owned farms are located on the Coffee Axis, in Risaralda, a region west of the heart of Colombia’s tropical mountains.
-From generation to generation, our farms have passed on a legacy of hard work, passion for coffee, and strong values demonstrated in meticulous attention to detail.
+Hoist & Crane Coffee beans originate from our family plantations in the heart of the mountains of Colombia.
+For four generations, our farms have passed on a legacy of hard work, passion for coffee, and strong values demonstrated in meticulous attention to detail.

 An array of coffee varietals are cultivated under an ecological method called Milpa: an ancient Mayan tradition that consists of cultivating corn, squash, beans and plantains alongside the coffee plants.
 This cohabitation method allows for nutrient balance, preventing the exhaustion and erosion of the soil, as well as providing optimal conditions for superior coffee harvests.

-Pests are controlled through awareness.
 Beans that could potentially fall causing contamination are picked to prevent broca, a resilient pest that burrows into coffee cherries.
+Pests are controlled through awareness and not with chemicals.

 Specialty grade coffees are cultivated with the highest artisanal standards and detailed care.